TypstDocumentation

 Preview

 The import statement makes functions (and other definitions) from another file available.
 In this example, it imports the conf function from the conf.typ file.
-This function formats content as a conference article.
-We use the show rule to apply it to the document and also configure some metadata about the article.
-Finally, we can get started writing our article below!
+This function formats a document as a conference article.
+We use a show rule to apply it to the document and also configure some metadata of the article.
+After applying the show rule, we can start writing our article right away!

 Functions are Typst's "commands" and can transform their arguments to an output value, including document content.
 Functions are "pure", which means that they cannot have any effects beyond creating an output value / output content.
 This is in stark contrast to LaTeX macros that can have arbitrary effects on your document.